Developer Tools

 Frequently asked questions

-No. All encoding and decoding happens entirely in your browser using JavaScript.
+No. All encoding and decoding happens in your browser with JavaScript.
 Nothing is transmitted over the network.

 Your files never leave your device